bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

 1. Follow [this
    link](https://signin.aws.amazon.com/signup?request_type=register) to the AWS signup page.
-If AWS have changed their URLs since this tutorial was published and the link no longer works, here's a screenshot of the page you're trying to
-   find:
-2. Fill in the `Root user email address` and `AWS account name` as I've done in the screenshot.
+2. Fill in the `Root user email address` and `AWS account name`.
 3. Click `Verify email address`.
 This will cause an email to be sent to the `Root user email address` containing a six digit verification code.
-Type or paste that code into the `Verification code` box that should now be on your screen, like in this screenshot.
+Type or paste that code into the `Verification code` box that should now be on your screen.
-4. Now choose a secure password for your root user like in the screenshot below.
+4. Now choose a secure password for your root user.
-   Don't think I've just doxed myself here.
-This AWS account will have been deleted by the time this post is published.
 5. On the next page: 5.1.
 Choose `Personal - for your own projects` 5.2.
 Fill in your name, phone number and address 5.3.
 Check the box saying you accept the terms of the AWS Customer Agreement 5.4.
 Click `Continue`.